checktor/checktor.github.io/projects/app/public/posts/raspberry-pi-nas-server.md

 ssh-keygen -lf /etc/ssh/ssh_host_ed25519_key.pub
 ```

 It is a good habit to always double-check SSH key fingerprints.
 Most services publicly announce them, e.g. [GitHub](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/githubs-ssh-key-fingerprints/), [GitLab](https://gitlab.com/help/instance_configuration/) or [BitBucket](https://support.atlassian.com/bitbucket-cloud/docs/configure-ssh-and-two-step-verification/).
 When fingerprint is accepted during first connection, corresponding information will be written as hash to local `~/.ssh/known_hosts` file.
-As long as fingerprint is unchanged, future logins won't ask for verification.
+As long as fingerprint is unchanged, future logins will no longer ask for verification.
 Therefore, data in this file is relevant for IT security and needs to be handled with care.

 After successfully logged in, don't forget to run a full system upgrade.